jfherral00/EBN-Simulation/docs/installation.rst

 Installation
 ------------
-Simulator is shipped as source code files that can be executed with Python interpreter.
+Simulator is shipped as source code files that can be executed with a Python interpreter.
 For example, in Ubuntu:
 .. code-block:: shell
 	python3 main.py